lasy/cpass/README.md

 # The cpass R package

-`cpass` is an `R` package for the application of the C-PASS procedure for the diagnosis of PMDD and MRMD.
+`cpass` is an `R` package for the application of the C-PASS (Carolina Premenstrual Assessment Scoring System) procedure for the diagnosis of PMDD (Pre-Menstrual Dysphoric Disorder) and MRMD (Menstrually Related Mood Disorder).

 ## Installation instructions